-Pair of candelabras with three arms of light.
+Pair of candelabras with three candle arms.

 Ormolu and patinated bronze.

 These candelabras represent a woman holding two candle arms in the shape of cornucopias decorated with plant friezes.
 Their long dress twirling on their bare feet indicates that they are dancing and gives a beautiful vivacity to the model.
 Their heads, with hair is pulled up in braids on the top of the skull, support another binnacle decorated with a laurel frieze.

 The pedestal has gilded bronze applications representing another dancer as well as the thyrse, a stick topped with a pine cone around which ivy is wrapped.

 These candelabras, with the symbols of the cornucopia, the dance and the thyrse, present the attributes of Bacchus and his retinue.